xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCENARIO.ADD**(**scen\_name**, value\_array, changing\_ref,
 scen\_comment, locked, hidden)

-Scen\_name    is the name of the scenario you want to define.
+Scen\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the scenario you want to define.

-Value\_array    is a horizontal array of values you want to use as input for the model on your worksheet.
+Value\_array&nbsp;&nbsp;&nbsp;&nbsp;is a horizontal array of values you want to use as input for the model on your worksheet.

   - > Any entry that would be valid for a cell in your model can be a
     > value in value\_array.